 - Steroid injections: For more severe cases, corticosteroids may be recommended to relieve pain and inflammation.

-Depending on the severity of your tennis elbow, your doctor may recommend any of these or a range of additional more intensive treatments.
+Depending on the severity, your doctor may recommend any of these or a range of additional more intensive tennis elbow treatments.

-We often get questions about how to treat tennis elbow at home.
-While it is essential to remember that you need to get your elbow looked at by a professional, some natural cures for tennis elbow can help with mild cases.
+We often get questions about home treatment to relive tennis elbow discomfort.
+While it is essential to remember that you need to get examined by a professional, some natural cures can help with mild cases.